zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Perfection is achieved not when there is nothing more to add, but when there is nothing left to subtract.<br>–Antoine de Saint-Exupéry

+- Perfect is the enemy of good.<br>–François-Marie Arouet